-This topic outlines the architecture and key components of Windows Azure Active Directory Access Control (also known as Access Control Service or ACS).
+This topic outlines the architecture and key components of Microsoft Azure Active Directory Access Control (also known as Access Control Service or ACS).

 The ACS Security Token Service (STS) is the set of endpoints that issue tokens to your relying party applications.
 In other words, STS is the service that ACS uses to provide federated authentication to your web applications and services.
 ACS supports a variety of protocols that allow it to be accessed from any web platform including .NET Framework, WCF, Silverlight, ASP.NET, Java, Python, Ruby, PHP, and Flash.